-The Method and third-party bottler components of the project will create at least 60 permanent full-time equivalent jobs.
+The Method and third-party bottler components of the project have created over 150 permanent full-time equivalent jobs.
 Method invested approximately $1 million in workforce training with support from a City of Chicago TIFWorks grant, through which the company will enhance the neighborhood’s human capital by providing local residents with in-demand technical skills.
-The building was designed to achieve the highest LEED score of any consumer packaged goods manufacturing facility in the country and is the first such facility to achieve LEED Platinum Certification.
+The building was designed to achieve the highest LEED score of any consumer-packaged goods manufacturing facility in the country and is the first such facility to achieve LEED Platinum Certification.
 The project includes several green features, such as Chicago’s second full-scale wind turbine and a rooftop greenhouse operated by Gotham Greens.
-The rooftop greenhouse has the capacity to grow 900,000 pounds of fresh produce annually and is anticipated to support up to 30 additional permanent jobs.
+The rooftop greenhouse has the capacity to grow 900,000 pounds of fresh produce annually and supports over 50 additional permanent jobs.

 State and Federal NMTC equity for the project was provided by US Bank, with additional NMTC financing from The Illinois Valued Advisor Fund and Brownfield Revitalization, LLC.